Kelvin-Ng/startuptime-client/README.md

 # StartUpTime

-A simple tool to show the time taken to boot the OS and compare your time with others (Linux boot with systemd only)
+A simple tool to show the time taken to boot the OS and compare your time with others

 ## Screenshot